SteveBurkett-AYAH/ns8_api/README.md

 * The only required validation of the data is that required fields are present and that all users have a unique email address.
 Several very good validation modules are availble to check the format of the data (e.g., is the 'email' property a valid email address).
 I'd recommend adding validation on the email and phone fields as well as adding some constraints to the 'password' and 'type' properties.
 * A simple 'range=last_day' query parameter can be used on the /users/events endpoint to limit events to the last day.
 * Error object can be simple.
 For a more complex API, I'd recommend more verbose error messages and/or adding a link to the documentation.
+* An 'id' property is not needed for the 'enents' objects.

 ## Implemented API Endpoints